circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Executing Jobs for a Git Tag

-CircleCI does not run jobs for tags unless you explicitly specify tag filters.
+CircleCI does not run workflows for tags unless you explicitly specify tag filters.
 Additionally,
 if a job requires any other jobs (directly or indirectly),